bangze-93/monitoring-slave-mysql/README.md

 # Monitoring Slave MySQL/MariaDB

-This monitoring will send notification to Telegram\n Run script from cronjob\n
+ This monitoring will send notification to Telegram\n Run script from cronjob
-/* * * * * /monitoring/db/mon-slave.sh
+ * * * * * /monitoring/db/mon-slave.sh